microsoft/api-guidelines/graph/patterns/alternate-key.md

 Microsoft Graph API Design Pattern

-_The Alternate Key Pattern provides the ability to query for a single, specific resource identifiable through an alternative property (called key) that is not its primary key_
+_The Alternate Key Pattern provides the ability to query for a single, specific resource identifiable through an alternative set of properties that is not its primary key_

 ## Problem